ACADEMIC SUPPORT SERVICES

 The following disability categories may impede a student’s educational process and necessitate support services: visual, communication, hearing, psychological, and mobility impairments, specific learning disabilities, acquired brain injury, autism spectrum disorder, and other disabilities.

 Individually prescribed services linked to functional limitations may include: academic advising, limited priority registration and add/drop, disability management counseling, readers, note taking, interpreting, Real Time Captioning, Braille textbooks, electronic texts, limited on-campus transportation assistance, selective adaptive equipment, classroom test accommodations, advocacy, and referrals.

-In order to help facilitate graduation, the “TRIO” Student Support Services Project offers retention services to students with disabilities who have academic support needs.
-It offers limited supplemental and remedial instruction in various subjects including English writing and modified remedial Math to eligible students along with other activities to help with retention.
+In order to help facilitate graduation, the federally funded “TRIO” Student Support Services Project offers retention services to students with disabilities who have academic support needs.
+It The project offers limited supplemental and remedial instruction and tutoring in various subjects including study skills, English writing and modified remedial Math, to eligible students, along with other activities to help with retention.

 To be eligible for SSWD services, a student must be currently enrolled at Sacramento State with documentation of disability on file at the SSWD Office that demonstrates the need for accommodation and support services.
 Prospective students should contact SSWD regarding any accommodation requests for placement exams and Orientation.